dbottomly/plethy/README.md

 The plethy package was first part of Bioconductor 2.13.

-Any new features, refactoring, or bug fixes will be applied here first so those interesting in the latest experimental version can install from here using the devtools package after first installing the dependencies:
+Any new features, refactoring, or bug fixes will be applied here first so those interested in the latest experimental version can install from here using the devtools package after first installing the dependencies:

 source("http://bioconductor.org/biocLite.R")